-But acting on this empirical and political consensus requires data and measures that are likewise widely accepted as credible, and can serve as the "raw materials" for important debates about how to improve states' K-12 education funding programs.
+But acting on this empirical and political consensus requires data and measures that are likewise widely accepted as credible and can serve as the "raw materials" for important debates about how to improve states' K-12 education funding programs.

 School finance systems, and their measurement, are highly complex, and often difficult to understand for policymakers, parents, and the general public.
-Our goal here is to make school funding data and analysis more accessible to all stakeholders.
-Based on our extensive experience collecting, analyzing, and disseminating finance data, and in collaboration with other researchers and organizations, we have designed a range of indicators that we believe capture the complexity of school finance in a manner that is useful and comprehensible to researchers and non-researchers alike.
+The primary goal of the School Finance Indicators Database is to make school funding data and analysis more accessible to all stakeholders.
+Based on our extensive experience collecting, analyzing, and disseminating finance data, and in collaboration with other researchers and organizations, we have designed a range of indicators that we believe capture the complexity of school finance in a manner that is useful and comprehensible to both researchers and non-researchers.

 In this report, we have presented data from three of the measures included in our system.
 These are the three that we feel provide the most useful picture of the fiscal resources raised and allocated by state's school finance systems: effort, adequacy, and progressivity.
-Our results indicate that, while states vary widely on all three measures, most states finance systems are either non-progressive (high- and low-poverty districts receive similar funding) or regressive (low-poverty districts receive less funding).
-Moreover, while there are, to be sure, laudable exceptions, the results of our models of how much states would have to spend in order to achieve national average test scores (i.e., adequacy) indicate that the vast majority of states spend only a fraction of estimated requirements, particularly among their highest-poverty districts.
+A detailed review of our results can be found in the executive summary of this report.
+In the most general terms, however, our findings indicate that, while states vary widely on all three measures, most states finance systems are either non-progressive (high- and low-poverty districts receive similar funding) or regressive (low-poverty districts receive more funding).
+Moreover, while there are, to be sure, laudable exceptions, the results of our models of how much states would have to spend in order to achieve national average test scores (i.e., adequacy) indicate that the vast majority of states spend only a fraction of estimated requirements, particularly among their higher-poverty districts.

-We are making all of our data and its full documentation, updated annually, freely available to the public, and will be publishing a series of reports and policy briefs on an ongoing basis using these data.
+We are once again making all of our data and its full documentation, updated annually, freely available to the public.
 It is our hope and intention that this collection of data and measures will become an important tool in constructing better school funding systems.